Marshall Hires 18 Faculty Members

 Achieving gender parity in new faculty appointments is designed to match Marshall’s achievements in reaching gender parity in first its full-time MBA and now its undergraduate entering classes.
 It is one dimension of the inclusive excellence that Marshall is committed to achieving by increasing faculty diversity.

-We are thrilled to highlight our distinguished faculty on recently accepted and published research and awards.
+We extend our congratulations to Marshall’s esteemed faculty for their recently accepted and published research and awards.